hugoledoux/startinpy/docs/api.rst

 ..
 IMPORTANT::
    The first vertex in the list of points is the **infinite vertex**, and has no coordinates (it has this: [-99999.99999, -99999.99999, -99999.99999]).
 It is used internally to ensure that the whole DT is consistent.
-No Triangle refers to the vertex.
+No Triangle refers to the vertex. :ref:`See more info and some examples <infinite>`